raspberrypilearning/naughty-and-nice/en/step_4.md

 myStream.filter(track=all_emojis, languages=['en'])
 ```

-- If you run this file and then switch into the shell, typing `tweets[0]` will show you the first tweet. similarly `tweets[200]` will show you the last tweet.
+- If you run this file and wait for it to finish running, you can switch into the shell, where typing `tweets[0]` will show you the first tweet.
+Similarly `tweets[200]` will show you the last tweet.
 Here's an example.

 ```python
 >>> tweets[134]